 Seal Mink Ragdoll

 The seal color is one of the most common and recognizable colors for Mink Ragdolls.
 Seal Mink Ragdolls have a dark, almost chocolate-brown fur color.
 The points (ears, face, paws, and tail) are typically a rich, dark brown, while the body fur is a lighter shade of the same deep color.
-Their body color tends to be a warm beige or tan that complements the darker points.
+Their body color tends to be a warm cream or brownish color that complements the darker points.

 Blue Mink Ragdoll

 Blue Mink Ragdolls have a softer, cooler color compared to Seal Minks.
-The term “blue” refers to a soft grey tone rather than an actual blue.
+The term “blue” refers to a soft grey tone rather than a specific shade of blue.
 The points are usually a slate grey, and the body fur is a lighter, silvery shade.
-The cool, diluted tones make them stand out from warmer-colored Minks, and their soft blue-grey fur appears plush and almost iridescent under light.

 Chocolate Mink Ragdoll

 Chocolate Mink Ragdolls have a distinct, milk-chocolate color that sets them apart from Seal Minks.
 Their points are a warm, medium-brown shade, and the body fur is typically a creamy tan or ivory color.
-They are less common than Seal or Blue Minks, making them a prized variant among breeders and cat lovers.
+They are less common than seals or Blue Minks.

 Lilac Mink Ragdoll